hydrobeam/website/content/tech/emacs_setup.md

 Although, if the project root doesn't look right, then you might want to set it yourself with <kbd>I</kbd>.

 {{< alert >}}
-**Warning!** Take care to avoid setting extremely large directories (like your home dir) as the project root.
+**Warning!** Avoid setting extremely large directories (like your home dir) as the project root.
 Since `lsp-mode` will then watch every file in the directory, slowing Emacs down.
 {{< /alert >}}

 Here are some neat things you can do in `lsp-mode`.
 LSP keybindings are grouped together under  <kbd>SPC c ...</kbd>: